andrewperkins/healthcarecompare/README.md

 We welcome contributions!
 See **[docs/CONTRIBUTING.md](docs/CONTRIBUTING.md)** for guidelines.

+## License

+This project is licensed under the **Polyform Noncommercial License 1.0.0**.

+You may use, copy, modify, and distribute this software for noncommercial purposes.
+Commercial use, including selling, offering paid services based on it, or using it within commercial products, is not permitted.

+See the [LICENSE](LICENSE) file for the full license text, or visit [https://polyformproject.org/licenses/noncommercial/1.0.0/](https://polyformproject.org/licenses/noncommercial/1.0.0/)

 ---

 **Disclaimer**: This tool provides estimates based on your inputs.
 Actual healthcare costs may vary.
 Always consult with insurance providers and healthcare professionals for official cost information.